Why do I have a bad credit rating?

 If you feel you've been turned down for credit unfairly, you can appeal and supply further information to support your application.
 If the decision not to lend to you was made by an automated system, you can ask for this to be reviewed.

-Should you still find yourself unable to get the credit you originally applied for, it’s important not to apply for another credit card or loan immediately.
-This could cause you further problems.
+Should you still find yourself unable to get the credit you originally applied for, it’s important not to apply for another credit card or loan immediately as this could cause you further problems.
 Instead, you should check your credit file and take steps to improve your credit rating before trying to borrow from another lender.